F.A.Q.

 If I already have a family doctor, can I still become a patient?

-Yes – NDs aim to work colaboratively with MDs and other primary health care providers in the diagnosis and treatment of disease.
-NDs also commonly receive referals from MDs.
+Yes – NDs aim to work collaboratively with MDs and other primary health care providers in the diagnosis and treatment of disease.
+NDs also commonly receive referrals from MDs.
 NDs work together with the referring physicians to consult on the progress of care.

 Will my medication interact with what an ND prescribes?